Grand Teton Weather - Climbing Decision Support Page

 Current Pressure at the JH Airport (inHg)

-During the summer, most stable high-pressure systems over the northern Rockies provide excellent climbing weather.
+During the peak climbing season, most stable high-pressure systems over the northern Rockies provide excellent climbing weather.
 The calmest conditions and sunniest skies are found near the high pressure's center.
 If you're looking at weather graphics in the Northern Hemisphere, a high pressure system is a clockwise flow of sinking, dry air.
 It is often found behind a departing storm system.
-Areas where the jet stream bulges northward are also usually associated with high pressure.
-Additionally, wind will flow from an area of high pressure to low pressure.
 Just because a high pressure system is rolling over the Tetons doesn't mean it's associated with nice weather.
 A quick rise in pressure can indicate a short-lived high-pressure system with storms behind it.

-A quick look at the Pacific Jet Stream on a Wind Map, and on an Pacific Surface Analysis Map, will give you some insight toward understanding surface analysis maps
+A quick look at the Pacific Jet Stream on a Wind Map, or a look at the Pacific Surface Analysis Map, will give you some insight toward understanding surface analysis maps

-Check the Time & Date.
-It may be an old image.
-An extensive list of area webcams is here: All Webcams
+An extensive list of area webcams is here: SeeJH on YouTube

 LOWER SADDLE WEATHER DATA